2020 Virtual Symposium organized by Imperial College Business School

 Did you miss it?

-You might want to watch the highlights here:
+You can watch one of the highlights here:

 Steve Blank’s Fireside Chat with Cristobal Garcia-Herrera:

-Even during Covid-19 times, companies and sectors around the globe continue their acceleration experimentation for both inside-out and outside-in innovation flows, leveraging digital technology to better adapt to these unprecedented disruption challenges.
+Even during the pandemic, companies and sectors around the globe continue their acceleration experimentation for both inside-out and outside-in innovation flows, leveraging digital technology to better adapt to these unprecedented disruption challenges.
+Specifically:

 We are global researchers of corporate entrepreneurial acceleration.